WE PRICE MATCH WHERE POSSIBLE! CALL US ON 01909 768840

 (Image Credit: Pxfuel)

-A built-in trampoline might seem like a fun addition for families, especially for the kids.
-It harmonises seamlessly with a kids playhouse, creating a mini recreational haven.
-Yet, intriguingly, its impact on property value is akin to that of artificial grass.
+A built-in trampoline might seem like a fun addition for families.
+For one, it pairs well with a kid’s playhouse to create a mini recreational area.
+Yet, its effect on property value is similar to that of artificial grass.

-There isn’t a specific estimate available, but these concerns can contribute to potential buyers looking elsewhere.
+While there isn’t a specific estimate available, these issues can make potential buyers look elsewhere.

 3. Sloping garden